UofT-UTSC-CS-sandbox/final-term-project-campusconnect/doc/sprint 4/product_backlog.md

    - Enter name, university, year of study, spoken languages
    - Upload profile picture
    - Set username and password
-   - If signing up as a tutor, upload transcript, personal bio, and take a short AI-powered interview
+   - If signing up as a tutor, upload transcript and personal bio

 2. **Homepage**
    - View list of all tutors with the same language preferenses of the user